rust-lang/book/src/ch21-02-multithreaded.md

 yet!

 > Note: A saying you might hear about languages with strict compilers, such as
-> Haskell and Rust, is “if the code compiles, it works.”
+> Haskell and Rust, is “If the code compiles, it works.”
 But this saying is not
 > universally true.
 Our project compiles, but it does absolutely nothing!
 If we
 > were building a real, complete project, this would be a good time to start
 > writing unit tests to check that the code compiles _and_ has the behavior we
 > want.

-Consider: what would be different here if we were going to execute a future instead of a closure?
+Consider: What would be different here if we were going to execute a future instead of a closure?

 #### Validating the Number of Threads in `new`